Naoto Kan: Personal life

 Kan married his wife Nobuko in 1970.
 Nobuko, born in Okayama Prefecture, entered a relationship with the Tokyo-dwelling Kan after entering Tsuda College.
 As the two are first cousins, the engagement was met with parental opposition.
 They have two sons, Gentarō and Shinjirō.
-Gentarō is a civil rights activist and lost in elections for the Lower House in 2003 and 2005.
+Gentarō is a social activist and ran unsuccessfully for the House of Representatives in 2003 and 2005.
+He later served as political secretary to his father and was elected to the Musashino City Council in December 2023.
 Shinjiro is a veterinarian and works at an animal hospital in Nerima, Tokyo.

 Kan is nicknamed "Ira-Kan" (Fretful Kan") due to his reputed short temper.
 His hobbies were go, shogi and origami.
 Kan built a machine to calculate the complicated mahjong point system and applied for a patent in 1973.

+In media

+Kan was portrayed by Shirō Sano in the 2020 film Fukushima 50, and by Fumiyo Kohinata in the 2023 Netflix series The Days (in which his name was changed to Shinji Azuma).
+Both works portray Kan's role in the Fukushima crisis from a highly critical perspective.